Being a parent and teacher,Chitrangada writes with practical understanding and experience about parenting issues and also provides solutions

 - Another remedy--mix half teaspoon turmeric powder in a cup of milk.
 Add little sugar and feed the baby.
 If the infection is mild, these are very effective remedies.

 “Each child is a unique person, so raise your child taking this fact into

 Diarrhoea in children, source: YouTube

-Some Other Most Common Baby Problems:
+Some Other Most Common Health Problems in Babies

-3. Teething problem:
+3. Teething problem

 Teething may cause pain and swelling in gums.
 The child may feel irritated and restless.
 Follow these remedies:

 - You may massage the gums after cleaning your hands.